ada-lyn/ada-lyn.github.io/index.md

 There seems to be a trend between the two, but as the number of reviews per product increases, we have less and less data and the confidence interval becomes larger.
 This makes sense, as we can expect the number of reviews to be highly positively correlated with the number of sales.
 It is quite intuitive that only few products are very popular and many products are not so successful (the number of reviews is intuitively highly correlated with the number of sales).

 So we can observe for sure a descending trend in the average rating between 3 and ~100 number of reviews per product (of about 0.05 stars, which is not negligable with so much data) but any value after that becomes too uncertain to conclude anything.
+This is hard to come with a good explanation for this phenomena, so we will not try to correct this value as we cannot identify if this a bias to be corrected or due to other factors.

 **Analysis of the `review_headline` and `review_body` features**